zackmore/mpvue-intro/article.md

 When we check a note list, sometimes want to put down new note.

-And this is new notes:
+And this is new notes file:

 ```
 // src/pages/notes/index.vue